 Once you've graduated, you'll be able to pursue a career in clinical, health, occupational and educational psychology or another speciality, while maintaining the versatility of a psychology degree.

 Student Finance England loansThis integrated undergraduate and Masters programme secures Student Finance England loan funding for four years.

 The School of Psychology is a large and thriving department, which has expanded rapidly over the last five years.
 We have over 70 members of academic, research and support staff, including 13 Professors.
 The School is renowned for high quality research, much of it in collaboration with government departments, research councils, the NHS and industry.

 We offer a lively learning environment with modern facilities for teaching and research and a comfortable student lounge.
 The size of the School and range of its activities combine to provide a varied and exciting environment in which to study and work.

 Open daysUniversity open days are in June, September and October.

 We hold applicant visit days in February and March for students to whom we've made an offer.

-The Advanced Psychology MPsyc, BSc offers an excellent programme of study, with integrated and clear progression.
-You’ll receive rigorous training in all aspects of research practice and will graduate with exceptional skills in practical, as well as theoretical, aspects of the discipline.
+The Advanced Psychology MPsyc, BSc offers you rigorous training in all aspects of research practice and will graduate with exceptional skills in practical and theoretical aspects of the discipline.

 We hope that learning within a vibrant research environment inspires our students to develop to their full potential.
-We emphasise research-led teaching and you have the opportunity to work closely with academics within their research groups, giving you excellent experience of real-world, cutting-edge research.
+To support this we emphasise research-led teaching and you have the opportunity to work closely with academics within their research groups, giving you excellent experience of real-world, cutting-edge research.

 In year 1 modules include developmental, social, cognitive, biological psychology and animal behaviour.
 You also study research skills, which involves conducting and writing up psychological research.
 You also have chance to study a 10-credit elective module from any department within the University.